trac-hacks/trac-github/README.md

 However trac-github has the following advantages:

+- it can watch only selected branches in each repository;
 - it supports multiple repositories;
 - it uses GitHub's generic WebHook URLs;
 - it has no external dependencies;